carpentries/amy/README.md

 or contact [Greg Wilson](gvwilson@software-carpentry.org).

 Note:
+if you are new to the project, anything at all is welcome as a way of familiarizing yourself with the code.
+After that,
-please concentrate initially on features marked `essential` in the issue tracker so that we can get this into service in January 2015.
+please concentrate on features marked `essential` in the issue tracker so that we can get this into service in January 2015.
 Better layout,
 incremental page updates via AJAX,